 Traveltomtom does also recommend international sim cards for travelers.
 These prepaid sim cards with global coverage are more expensive than local prepaid sim cards, but the convenience is that you can order them online before your trip and arrive prepared in Egypt.
 Check out my comparison of the best international sim cards for traveling abroad in 2023 and find the one that suits your trip.

-E-sim cards for Egypt
+Best e-sim cards for Egypt

 By far the easiest way to stay connected when traveling to Egypt in 2023 is an e-sim card!
 With an e-sim card you arrange everything online within just a couple minutes.
 No more swapping physical sim cards and visiting a sim card shop.
 You receive a QR code in your mail, follow the instructions and you are all set.
 Have a look at the following e-sim card deals for Egypt: